yashkapse1110/Disaster_Resilance/README.md

 **Sajilo Sahayata** is a real-time disaster management and coordination platform designed to minimize the time gap between incident reporting and government response.
 By connecting citizens, first responders, and local government officials on a single platform, the system ensures **faster alerts**, **smarter coordination**, and **timely actions** during emergencies.

+### How It Works

+When a user accesses the platform, the system automatically detects their current location and identifies the corresponding local government unit.
+Based on this information, it dynamically displays relevant alerts and emergency contact details specific to that area, enabling users to quickly access help during critical situations—regardless of where they are.

+In addition, the platform offers:

+- A **user dashboard** and **alert section** to monitor recent incidents and receive real-time updates
+- An **interactive map** with intuitive icons that visually represent incident types and locations
+- A comprehensive **admin dashboard** featuring data visualizations and charts for effective analysis and decision-making

 > **Tagline:** From Alert to Action Instantly 🚨

 ---